domcloud/rdproxy/README.md

 Your app can connect to this instance listening by default at port `6479`.

+If your framework doesn't have a way to log in via `AUTH username password`, you can log in using legacy password like `AUTH username:::password` (note the double colon).
+This nonstandard way of log in only works with this proxy and not with actual redis instance.

 ## What it does do

 Let's assume this software runs on port 6479 while the upstream Redis is on port 6379.